Fury Gold Mines (FURY) vs. Its Competitors Financial Review

-Fury Gold Mines (NASDAQ: FURY) is one of 83 publicly-traded companies in the “Gold & silver ores” industry, but how does it compare to its peers?
-We will compare Fury Gold Mines to similar companies based on the strength of its valuation, institutional ownership, profitability, dividends, earnings, risk and analyst recommendations.
+Fury Gold Mines (NASDAQ: FURY) is one of 83 public companies in the “Gold & silver ores” industry, but how does it contrast to its rivals?
+We will compare Fury Gold Mines to similar companies based on the strength of its institutional ownership, risk, valuation, earnings, dividends, analyst recommendations and profitability.

-This table compares Fury Gold Mines and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Fury Gold Mines and its rivals revenue, earnings per share and valuation.

 |Gross Revenue